 Now this is how you do intentional camp.
-The 2000s and 2010s were an era when fascinating off-Broadway weirdness was crossing over into the mainstream like never before, but there’s a certain kind of off-Broadway musical that even in that era was mostly confined to its own little cultural corner…the tiny, campy spoofs that had been going on in some form since Little Mary Sunshine in the Sixties.
+The 2000s and early 2010s were an era when fascinating off-Broadway weirdness was crossing over into the mainstream like never before, but there’s a certain kind of off-Broadway musical that even in that era was mostly confined to its own little cultural corner…the tiny, campy spoofs that had been going on in some form since Little Mary Sunshine in the Sixties.
 In spite of the cult film versions of Reefer Madness: The Musical and Repo: The Genetic Opera, true off-Broadway camp had never really had much mainstream success in the actual theater until this show came along.
 Even in the modern era it could never possibly have transferred to Broadway, but it became possibly the most unlikely smash hit of all time by being just that funny.

 It’s true camp, not straight satire like its closest existing cousin, Reefer Madness: The Musical, but unlike, say, the stage version of Xanadu, it plays its camp with stiff upper lips instead of mugging winks.
 In many ways, it’s actually an extremely faithful adaptation of the original Silence of the Lambs…not only is almost every event of the plot intact, but everyone is still speaking and behaving in character.
 It just alters the tone of the piece so that you can see how over-the-top and ridiculous the classic horror film always secretly was.
 I mean, it doesn’t come across that way, thanks to the film’s direction and music, but we are talking about a movie where a guy escapes from prison by wearing another man’s face, so the potential for this kind of treatment was definitely already there.